ddsbook/blog/2014/drafts/basic-forward-and-reverse-lookups-in-r-with-rcpp.md

     ##  [9] "74.125.226.2"             "74.125.226.1"
     ## [11] "74.125.226.5"             "74.125.226.7"

+There's no error checking for passed parameters and the responses for `gethostbyname` return both IPv4 & IPv6 `A` records, but handling both those conditions is relatively straightforward (and should be added for production code).

-Stay tuned for the package version and use with the `http:BL` API!
+Stay tuned for the `Rcpp` package version and the use of the new functions with the `http:BL` API!